dojscart/remote-payments-developer-docs/docs-site/docs/accept-payments/components/card.md

 import TabItem from '@theme/TabItem';
 import CodePen from 'codepen-react'

->Learn how you can embed pre-built Dojo Card Component on your checkout page.
+>Learn how you can embed prebuilt Dojo Card Component on your checkout page.

-Dojo Card Component is a pre-built JavaScript component for accepting payments on your checkout page.
-Use this integration option when you want full control over the payment flow and the look of your online checkout page.
+Dojo Card Component is a prebuilt JavaScript component for accepting payments on your checkout page.
+Use this integration option when you want full control over the payment flow and the look of your checkout page.
 This solution is PCI compliant, you are only required to submit [Self-Assessment Questionnaire A](https://www.pcisecuritystandards.org/documents/PCI-DSS-v3_2_1-SAQ-A.pdf).

 In terms of implementation, integration contains: